angr/angr-doc/docs/claripy.md

 - Claripy ASTs (the subclasses of claripy.ast.Base) provide a unified way to interact with concrete and symbolic expressions
 - `Frontend`s provide different paradigms for evaluating these expressions.
 For example, the `FullFrontend` solves expressions using something like an SMT solver backend, while `LightFrontend` handles them by using an abstract (and approximating) data domain backend.
 - Each `Frontend` needs to, at some point, do actual operation and evaluations on an AST.
 ASTs don't support this on their own.
-Instead, `Backend`s translate ASTs into backend objects (i.e., python primitives for `BackendConcrete`, Z3 expressions for `BackendZ3`, strided intervals for `BackendVSA`, etc) and handle any appropriate state-tracking objects (such as tracking the solver state in the case of `BackendZ3`).
+Instead, `Backend`s translate ASTs into backend objects (i.e., Python primitives for `BackendConcrete`, Z3 expressions for `BackendZ3`, strided intervals for `BackendVSA`, etc) and handle any appropriate state-tracking objects (such as tracking the solver state in the case of `BackendZ3`).
 Roughly speaking, frontends take ASTs as inputs and use backends to `backend.convert()` those ASTs into backend objects that can be evaluated and otherwise reasoned about.
 - `FrontendMixin`s customize the operation of `Frontend`s.
 For example, `ModelCacheMixin` caches solutions from an SMT solver.
 - The combination of a Frontend, a number of FrontendMixins, and a number of Backends comprise a claripy `Solver`.